-The Ombudsman’s Office was created by section 452 of the Homeland Security Act of 2002, and is dedicated to improving the quality of citizenship and immigration services delivered to the public by providing individual case assistance, as well as making recommendations to improve the administration of immigration benefits.
-Maria Odom was appointed Citizenship and Immigration Services Ombudsman by Secretary Janet Napolitano in September 2012.
+The Office of the Citizenship and Immigration Services Ombudsman (Ombudsman) is dedicated to improving the quality of citizenship and immigration services delivered to the public by providing individual case assistance, as well as making recommendations to improve the administration of immigration benefits by U.S. Citizenship and Immigration Services (USCIS).

 Created by section 452 of the Homeland Security Act of 2002, the Ombudsman is an impartial and confidential resource that is independent of USCIS.

 Maria M. Odom was appointed Citizenship and Immigration Services Ombudsman by Secretary Janet Napolitano in September 2012.
 Maria Odom also serves as the Department's Chair to the Blue Campaign, which is the unified voice for DHS's efforts to combat human trafficking.

 - Written Testimony for the Blue Campaign for a House Committee on Foreign Affairs

 - Employment Authorization for Derivatives of the Conrad State 30 Physician Program

 How We Can Help